 Soil: Use a cactus mix or very fast-draining potting soil mixed with sand.

 Fertilizer: Fertilize during the summer growing season with a cactus fertilizer.
 Don't feed during the winter.

 Haworthia can be propagated at repotting time using offsets from the mother plant.

-When taking offsets, use a sharp knife or snippers and cut as close to the mother stem as possible to including as many roots as possible, then allow the offset to dry briefly before repotting it (similar to cuttings from other succulents).
+When taking offsets, use a sharp knife or snippers and cut as close to the mother stem as possible to include as many roots as possible, then allow the offset to dry briefly before repotting it (similar to cuttings from other succulents).
 Pot the offsets in a small pot, using the same soil as the mother plant, put it a warm, bright spot, and make sure to adequately water.